Codeconut-Ltd/WordPress-Plugin-Default-Config/README.md

 #### Features

-All feature classes are loaded here:
+All features are loaded modular and can be edited here:

 - `/wp-content/plugins/codeconutltd-global/app/class.php`